igorkasyanchuk/active_storage_validations/README.md

 ```

 **Content type spoofing protection**

 File content type spoofing happens when an ill-intentioned user uploads a file which hides its true content type by faking its extension and its declared content type value.
 For example, a user may try to upload a `.exe` file (application/x-msdownload content type) dissimulated as a `.jpg` file (image/jpeg content type).

 By default, the gem does not prevent content type spoofing (prevent it by default is a breaking change that will be implemented in v2).
 The spoofing protection relies on both the linux `file` command and `Marcel` gem.
+Be careful, since it needs to load the whole file io to perform the analysis, it will use a lot of RAM for very large files.
+Therefore it could be a wise decision not to enable it in this case.

 Take note that the `file` analyzer will not find the exactly same content type as the ActiveStorage blob (its content type detection relies on a different logic using content+filename+extension).
 To handle this issue, we consider a close parent content type to be a match.
 For example, for an ActiveStorage blob which content type is `video/x-ms-wmv`, the `file` analyzer will probably detect a `video/x-ms-asf` content type, this will be considered as a valid match because these 2 content types are closely related.
 The correlation mapping is based on `Marcel::TYPE_PARENTS`.